Maury Island Natural Area

 Site Management Plan

 The Friends of Maury Island Park have offered to help serve a planning advisory role to assist King County’s efforts to finalize the Site Management Plan for the Maury Island Natural Area.
-That work has just begun and will continue throughout the summer.
+That work has just begun and will continue throughout the fall.
 This management plan covers all future use of the natural area, not just the plans for cleanup.
 A draft was prepared in 2013 but could not be finalized until the details of the cleanup were decided.